whuang288alex/video_feature_extraction/models/README.md

 # Using Local Checkpoints

-#### NOTE: Models that REQUIRE you to manually download checkpoints include: egovlp, i3d, and c3d

 If you want to use the local checkpoints (either pretrained or fine-tuned)

 1. Set the variable `use_remote` in config files to false.